RESEARCH STARTER

 Among Algeria's endangered animals is the Mediterranean monk seal, partly because the animals reproduce slowly.
 Also, coastal pollution and over fishing threaten their habitat.
 Several bat species and the Algerian wild dogs are also endangered.

-The Tell receives the most rain, averaging 40 to 80 centimeters (16 to 32 inches) annually.
-At elevations above 900 meters (3,000 feet), precipitation is often in the form of snow.
-The rainy season lasts from September to May.
+Precipitation is highest in the Tell region, averaging 40 to 80 centimeters (16 to 32 inches) annually.
+At elevations above 900 meters (3,000 feet), much of this falls as snow.
+The rainy season typically lasts from September through May.

 Economy